pantry/pantry.github.io/core/extending.md

 Pantry.add_client_command(ClientCommand)
 {% endhighlight %}

+Remember, Clients never talk directly to each other.
+All communication goes through the Server.
+In most cases, `#send_request` will be a Client command asking the Server for information.

 ### Sending and Receiving Files

 There are two ways in Pantry to pass files between the Server and its Clients/CLI.
-The first is simple, `File.read` and put the contents of the file in the Message, and `File.write` on the receiving side.
-This is the recommended way for any small or plain text file.
+The first is simple, `File.read` the contents of the file into a Message, and `File.write` it out on the receiving side.
+This is recommended for any small or plain text file.
 In fact this is so common that Pantry provides an abstract Command encapsulating this logic: `Pantry::Commands::UploadFile`.
-Subclasses then only need to specify where the file will be written out on the receiving end (e.g. [Pantry::Chef::UploadRole](https://github.com/pantry/pantry-chef/blob/master/lib/pantry/chef/upload_role.rb)).
+Subclasses only need to specify where the file will be written out on the receiving end (e.g. [Pantry::Chef::UploadRole](https://github.com/pantry/pantry-chef/blob/master/lib/pantry/chef/upload_role.rb)).

-Larger files however should use Pantry's file service.
-This service implements reliable, chunk-based file transfer following the [ZeroMQ Transferring Files](http://zguide.zeromq.org/page:all#Transferring-Files) guide and requires a few steps to use correctly.
+Larger files should use Pantry's file service.
+This service implements a reliable, chunk-based file transfer following the [ZeroMQ Transferring Files](http://zguide.zeromq.org/page:all#Transferring-Files) guide and requires a few steps to use correctly.
 This service is exposed via two methods: `server_or_client#send_file` and `server_or_client#receive_file`, but first a primer on how Pantry's file service works.

 The most important aspect of the file service is that the **Receiving end initiates the transfer**.
-Because both sides can send and receive files, and to support sending many files in parallel, the sender and receiver are linked together via two UUIDs: the receiver's UUID and the specific file transfer UUID.
-The Receiving end does not initially care about the name or location of the file in question, it just needs the file's size and a checksum to ensure the upload was successful and correct.
-The Receiver is started with `server_or_client#receive_file(file_size, checksum)` which returns an `UploadInfo` object containing `#receiver_uuid` and `#file_uuid` to send back to the Sender.
+Because both sides can send and receive files, and to support sending many files in parallel, the sender and receiver are linked together via two UUIDs: the receiver's UUID and a file transfer UUID.
+The Receiving end does not initially care about the name or location of the file in question, it only wants the file's size and a checksum (to ensure correct transfers).
+The Receiver is triggered with `server_or_client#receive_file(file_size, checksum)` which returns an `UploadInfo` object containing `#receiver_uuid` and `#file_uuid`.
+These values should be sent back to the Sender.

-As the File Service really doesn't care where files go, it writes uploads to a temp file.
-To put that file into it's appropriate home once successfully uploaded, `UploadInfo` can be given an `#on_complete` block which will fire when the file has been fully received. `UploadInfo` then offers up the `#uploaded_path` method which will turn the path to the received file.

 Back on the Sender's side, having received `receiver_uuid` and `file_uuid` from the Receiver, the Sender can now fire off their side of the process with `server_or_client#send_file(file, receiver_uuid, file_uuid)`.
-This method also returns an `UploadInfo` for one important use-case: waiting until the upload is finished.
+This method also returns an `UploadInfo` for one important reason: waiting until the upload is finished.
 Because the File Service is a fully asynchronous process, `#send_file` immediately returns.
 If the Command was allowed to end at that point, the file may not get uploaded at all.
-To force a blocking wait on the current process until the file sending is complete, call `UploadInfo#wait_for_finish`.
+To force a blocking wait on the current process until the file upload is complete, call `UploadInfo#wait_for_finish`.

+To finish a file transfer, the Receiving end needs to do one more thing: define an `#on_complete` block.
+This block will be called once the Receiver has confirmed a successful file upload.
+The uploaded file initially lives at `UploadInfo#uploaded_path` and it's up to the `#on_complete` block to move or otherwise process the file properly.

 Here's an example of a Command that uploads a file to the Server from the CLI.